cfff226/holiday-cost-calculator/README.md

 ![CAR RENTAL DAYS!](holiday.png/car-rental.png)

 # Credits
-This project idea intiailly came from the portfolio sessions from the Hyperiondev Software Engineering course.
+This project is based on Task 16 of the Software Engineering course at Hyperiondev.